OpenJML/openjml.github.io/tutorial/MethodCalls.md

 A few additional points might be helpful.

 Often one is working on the specifications for just one method and so one does not want to try to verify everything.
 You can specify the one method to run like this:
-`openjml -esc -method=caller2 T_CallerCallee.java`
+`openjml --esc --method=caller2 T_CallerCallee.java`

-Secondly, the `-progress` option is useful to see the detail about what verified and what did not; it also puts out information as work is accomplished, so you can see what progress is being made in a long-running job.
+Secondly, the `--progress` option is useful to see the detail about what verified and what did not; it also puts out information as work is accomplished, so you can see what progress is being made in a long-running job.
 But you can also reduce the amount of output.
-For example, the default `-normal` option
+For example, the default `--normal` option
 ```
-openjml -esc T_CallerCallee.java
+openjml --esc T_CallerCallee.java
 ```
 produces
 ```